-In Part 1 I shared two keel types I would never want to own and two that are generally so reliable that if I had a boat with either, assuming she passed a good survey, I would forget the whole keel issue and move on.
+In this chapter in our Online Book on Buying a Cruising Boat I shared two keel types I would never want to own and two that are generally so reliable that if I had a boat with either, assuming she passed a good survey, I would forget the whole keel issue and move on.

 But the problem is that the vast majority of used boats out there, which might be bought for a low enough price to make the total after refit attainable for many of us, have one of two keel types that can cause big-time trouble: